gmnrmyr/NumoraQ/docs/errors.md

-when tryinig to improve the app, by implementing the stripe payment integration on month degen and lifetime degen, i lost the following:
+when tryinig to improve the app, by implementing the stripe payment integration on month degen and lifetime degen, i lost the following: (we broke backend on supabase probably..)

 - admin hability to create degen codes
 - users lost their degen status (lifetime, etc)